Telos-Project/Fusion-LISP/README.md

 If the code is written in ONE or ONE+ format, it shall be converted to a [ONE list](https://github.com/Telos-Project/ONE?tab=readme-ov-file#2712---one-list).

+#### 2.1.2 - Processing

+Fusion LISP may be implemented in any way which enables operators to be executed in a recursive LISP style flow, which allows for jumping and dynamic code restructuring at runtime, and which allows the use operator to operate as described, on both literal and dynamic arguments.

+That said, the implementation provided herein takes the following general approach:

+First, it creates a context object which contains, among other things, a malleable list of transpilation functions mapped to specific operators, a retranspilation flag, set to false by default, a string arguments list containing arguments passed to the process, and a return value field which represent the return value of the process.
+Said list contains a function for the use operator by default.

+Then, it recursively transpiles the code into the host language of the interpreter using the operator function list, with the context object being passed to said functions.
+The transpiled code may contain Universal Preprocessor directives, which will be processed before the execution of the code.

+Next, it executes the transpiled code, to which it passes the context object, and which may modify the contents of the context object.

+After the transpiled code has exited, the restranspilation flag will be checked, and if true, the aforementioned process will repeat and the flag will reset to false.
+If the flag remains false after the transpiled code has executed, the process will exit and the return value contained in the context object will be returned.

 ### 2.2 - Usage

 #### 2.2.1 - Running